-Our principal commitments consist of obligations under our Convertible Senior Notes, Term Loan B Facility, Revolving Credit Facility, leases for our various office facilities, including our corporate headquarters in New York, New York and offices in Los Angeles, California, operating lease agreements, including data centers and cloud hosting services that expire at various times through 2031, and indemnification holdback associated with the SpringServe Acquisition.
+Our principal commitments consist of obligations under our Convertible Senior Notes, Term Loan B Facility, Revolving Credit Facility, leases for our various office facilities, including our corporate headquarters in New York, New York and offices in Los Angeles, California, operating lease agreements, including data centers, cloud hosting services that expire at various times through 2033, and indemnification holdback associated with acquisitions.
 In certain cases, the terms of the lease agreements provide for rental payments on a graduated basis.